karismatic-megafauna/coding-math/README.md

 It is written in ES6 and has tests!

 If you just want to get going and not set up all that madness, checkout the repo online for coding math:

 https://github.com/bit101/codingmath

+## TODO's
+Add redux!
+It would be great to have some sort of state management for key presses or maybe the beginnings of saving user state for a video game!
+Need to watch the ballistics video to see where this might be applicable :)